kasperfg16/p6-swarm/README.md

     - a)

-        Launch gazebo, rviz and the NAV2 navigation stack:
+        Launch the NAV2 navigation stack:

         ``` bash
         ros2 launch process_robot_navigation navigation_gazebo.launch.py
         ```

-3. Open a new terminal in root
+3. Go to rviz

     - a)